top of page

 Lynette Vega, President

-As an educator since 1999 Lynette has seen the need to advocate for mental health and suicide prevention awareness for our youth.
+As an educator from 1999-2021, Lynette has seen the need to advocate for mental health and suicide prevention awareness for our youth.
 Sadly, Lynette became invested in advocacy when her daughter Rachelle Marie Sloan died by suicide at the age of 23, in 2008.

 In 2010 Lynette started doing presentations/classes for students in Elko County.
-Lynette felt the awareness needed to go beyond the school district and into the community, so she held community events.
+Lynette felt the awareness needed to go beyond the school district and into the community, so she has organized many community events.

-February 2017 she started Zero Suicides Elko County with stakeholders that want to see our community mentally strong and healthy.
+September of 2020, she founded Zero Suicides Elko County with stakeholders that want to see the community mentally strong and healthy.
 She lives by the mantra, “Everyday is a new day.”

 Wendy Charlebois Photo.png